 The clerkship director and coordinator manage the evaluation and assessment process for all surgery clerkship students.
 Most institutions use an on-line evaluation system to assess the student's performance.
-The on-line system may also be used for the students to evaluate the faculty, the course, and in some instances, the lectures or didactic sessions in order to provide helpful information that may allow clerkship administration ideas for improving the learning environment.
+The on-line system may also be used for the students to evaluate the faculty, the course, and in some instances, the lectures or didactic sessions in order to provide helpful information for improving the learning environment.

-If clinical evaluations are used as a grading component of the clerkship, it is important to preserve as much evaluation objectivity as possible.
+If clinical evaluations are also typically used as a clerkship grading component so it is important to preserve as much evaluation objectivity as possible.
 Setting guidelines, such as the ones listed blow, may help insure this imperative.

-- Evaluations should be completed in a timely manner. - Evaluations should be based on school and curriculum guidelines and objectives.
+- Evaluations should be completed in a timely manner. - Evaluations should be based on school and curriculum guidelines and objectives. - Evaluation criteria should be based on observable behaviors

-Throughout the clerkship, you will be responsible for generating forms and gathering evaluation data for each student.
+Throughout the clerkship, coordinators will be responsible for delivering evaluation forms and gathering evaluation data for each student.
 These data points and other evaluation criteria will be used to create the grade for each student.
 The specific grading rubrics will vary from institution to institution.
 It is important to post the grading policy in your clerkship handbook or syllabus.
 The policy should be reviewed with students at each clerkship orientation.
-Be clear in delineating the percentage for each component the evaluation represents.